Great seal

 A great seal is a seal used by a head of state, or someone authorised to do so on their behalf, to confirm formal documents, such as laws, treaties, appointments and letters of dispatch.
 It was and is used as a guarantee of the authenticity of the most important and solemn records and documents.

-In the Middle Ages, the great seal played a far greater political role and there was much real power associated with having control over the seal.
+During the Middle Ages, the great seal played a far greater political role and there was much real power associated with having control over the seal.
 In addition to the great seal, a prince usually also had a privy seal, used for correspondence of a more private nature.

 The seal is usually formally entrusted upon an office-holder to act as keeper of the seal.
 This keeper may be a separate office but was also usually combined with that of the chancellor.
 Nowadays, the great seal is usually entrusted upon a minister, particularly a minister of justice.

 Design

-Great seals of republics usually show the nation's coat of arms (e.g. the Great Seal of the United States) or an allegorical image (e.g. France).
+Great seals of republics usually show the nation's coat of arms (e.g. the Great Seal of the United States) or an allegorical image (e.g. the Great Seal of France).
 For this reason, the design used usually remains unchanged.
 The seals themselves may, however, be replaced because of wear depending on how often the seal is used.
 In monarchies, by contrast, the great seal is often changed some time after the accession of a new monarch as the seal often depicts the reigning monarch in full form.